AhmedRabie01/Rag_System/README.md

 # Rag_System
+This End-to-End application is designed to process unstructured data files and enable intelligent querying through advanced Natural Language Processing (NLP) techniques.
+The app automates the workflow, starting with data ingestion, text preprocessing, and embedding generation using Open AI and Cohere models.
+These embeddings are then stored in a vector database for efficient retrieval and querying.
+The solution is built strongly on software engineering best practices, ensuring modularity, scalability, and maintainability.
+The project demonstrates expertise in NLP, vector search technologies, and seamless integration of AI models into production-ready pipelines, making it a standout example of cutting-edge machine learning applications

 ### Installation

 1) install Miniconda

-2) Create new environment by following command
+2) Create a new environment by following the command
 ```bash
 conda create -n 'env-name' python=3.10
 ```
-3) install pakages
+3) install packages
 ```bash
 pip install -r requirements.txt
 ```